wearsunscreen/ninety-nine-elm-problems/graphs.md

 [Problem 80f](p/p80f.md) - Convert from a graph from human-friendly to  adjancency-list  representation.

 [Problem 80g](p/p80g.md) - Convert from a graph from  adjancency-list to human-friendly representation.

+[Problem 80g](p/p80g.md) - Convert from a graph from adjancency-list to human-friendly representation.

+[Problem 80g](p/p80g.md) - Convert from a graph from adjancency-list to human-friendly representation.

+[Problem 80g](p/p80g.md) - Convert from a graph from adjancency-list to human-friendly representation.

+[Problem 80g](p/p80g.md) - Convert from a graph from adjancency-list to human-friendly representation.

+[Problem 80g](p/p80g.md) - Convert from a graph from adjancency-list to human-friendly representation.

+[Problem 80g](p/p80g.md) - Convert from a graph from adjancency-list to human-friendly representation.

+[Problem 80g](p/p80g.md) - Convert from a graph from adjancency-list to human-friendly representation.

+[Problem 80g](p/p80g.md) - Convert from a graph from adjancency-list to human-friendly representation.

+[Problem 80g](p/p80g.md) - Convert from a graph from adjancency-list to human-friendly representation.